 The Regulation recalls the provisions of law, regulations and By-Laws concerning the appointment, composition and role of the Board of Directors, in line with the provisions of the By-Laws, and identifies the requirements and duties of the Chairperson, the Vice-Chairperson (where appointed) and the Secretary of the Board of Directors.
 It stipulates that, for the organisation and documentation of meetings, the Chairperson shall make use of the Secretary, as well as of the corporate functions of the Company coordinated by the latter, in order to ensure that each Director and Statutory Auditor is provided with effective and timely information.
-Specifically, GHC's Director of Legal and Corporate Affairs: (i) is responsible for the collection by the relevant GHC Departments and/or functions of the documentation to support Board meetings, making it available to Directors and Statutory Auditors within the timeframe deemed appropriate by the Board of Directors; (ii) prepares a preliminary draft of the minutes of the meeting and (iii) after receiving any contributions and reports from the Chairperson and the Chief Executive Officer, shares this draft with them and makes it available to Directors to participate on an informed basis in meetings and to make informed decisions, in accordance with Article 2381, paragraph 6, of the Civil Code and with the provisions of the Corporate Governance Code.
+Specifically, GHC's Director of Legal and Corporate Affairs: (i) is responsible for the collection by the relevant GHC Departments and/or functions of the documentation to support Board meetings, making it available to Directors and Statutory Auditors within the timeframe deemed appropriate by the Board of Directors; (ii) prepares a preliminary draft of the minutes of the meeting and (iii) after receiving any contributions and reports from the Chairperson and the Chief Executive Officer, shares this draft with them and makes it available to Directors and Statutory Auditors, where possible, prior to the meeting.
+The Company thus enables Directors to participate on an informed basis in meetings and to make informed decisions, in accordance with Article 2381, paragraph 6, of the Civil Code and with the provisions of the Corporate Governance Code.

 With the assistance of the Secretary, the Chairperson ensures that the preparatory documents for the items on the Agenda are brought to the attention of the Directors and Auditors well in advance of the Board meeting and, in any case, at least three days before the date set for the meeting.
 In the event that it is not possible to provide the necessary information in advance, the Chairperson, with the assistance of the Secretary, ensures that adequate and timely information is provided during the meeting.
+The Board of Directors' Regulation does not provide for generic exemptions to the timeliness of disclosure on the grounds of confidentiality of data or information.
+During the Year, the above notice period was generally complied with (on average, documents were made available around 3.5 days before the date of the meeting).
 For a more detailed description of the Chairperson's role, see section 4.5 below.